 A borrower will pay more if interest is compounded daily rather than monthly.
 This difference is important for cardholders who don’t pay off their balance in full each month.
 Making a partial payment to a credit card balance at the beginning of the billing cycle rather than the end can save on interest if compounding is daily.

-What Are the Different Types of Credit Card APR?
+What Are the Different Types of Credit Card APRs?

 Other types of APR associated with credit cards are also essential for cardholders to know.

-A balance transfer APR is similar to an introductory APR and is sometimes used in conjunction with it.
-The balance transfer APR is a low or 0% APR that applies to balances transferred to the card from another credit card.
+- Balance transfer APR: The balance transfer APR is a low or 0% APR that applies to balances transferred to the card from another credit card.
 The rate is fixed for a specified period or until a cardholder fails to make on-time payments.

-Introductory and balance transfer APRs are typically fixed through the introductory or balance transfer period.
+- Fixed APR: Introductory and balance transfer APRs are typically fixed through the set period.
 The rate is locked and will not change until the period ends or a cardholder fails to make on-time payments.
-Except during introductory and balance transfer periods, most credit cards do not have a fixed APR.
+Most credit cards do not have a fixed APR.
 The rate may stay the same for an extended period, but this just means the card issuer has not changed it.

-If a cardholder is more than 60 days past due on a payment, the card issuer may apply a penalty APR.
-A penalty APR may be as much as 29.99% and may apply to all purchases on the card, including additional purchases.
+- Penalty APR: If a cardholder is more than 60 days past due on a payment, the card issuer may apply a penalty APR.
+A penalty APR may be as much as 29.99% and may apply to all purchases on the card.
 A card issuer will usually not lower a penalty APR until a cardholder shows a history of on-time payments.